-Becker (2003) found that composition is a minor and not active process in expanding the lexicon in DGS.
+Becker (2003) claimed that composition is a minor and not active process in expanding the lexicon in DGS.
 Sequences of signs mirroring German compounds are not treated as fixed units but as sequences of individual signs in the lemmatisation.
-Whether these sequences should be classified as loan translations, collocations or DGS (sequential) compounds or something else is left to further analysis.
+Whether these sequences should be classified as loan translations, collocations, (sequential) DGS compounds or something else is left to further analysis.
 The same applies to other types of multi-word expressions.